Jumping Jazz Cats

 When I joined the team, there was already a base with the hound dog.
 The players can ride it, controlling the dog to go bark at other players, and when the chorus of the song would come up, it would bark at the players randomly.
 I had to first start by familiarising myself with the project and so upgrading the hound dog was the perfect way for me to get comfortable with the architecture of the game.

 Instead of the AI randomly choosing a player to bark at, it would first check if the player has already been attacked before for the last 5 seconds as to avoid getting spammed.
 It would also check if another dog has chosen a player as a target as to avoid getting two dogs at the same time on one player.
 If those conditions were fullfilled, it can now run towards the chosen player and bark at it.
-It it checked all the players and none of those conditions met, it will simply randomly choose a player to avoid the dog doing nothing.
+If it checked all the players and none of those conditions are met, it will simply randomly choose a player to avoid the dog doing nothing.

 As explained above, the player can ride the hound dog and control were it goes.
 At this point, the dog is no longer an AI, but I’ve added some conditions to force the player off the dog.
-Items in the game like the cucumber can scare cats and so to have the opportunity to counter attacks from other players on the hound dog, I’ve integrated the condition if the cat gets scared, it gets boosted off the dog.
-Another example would be in a FatCat minigame.
-If the cat eats too much fish, it becomes a beach ball, making it bounce on any surface.
-If the player picks up enough fish on a hound dog and gets that beachball condition, it ejects the itself.
-Once a player isn’t controlling the dog anymore, it goes back to having it’s normal behaviour.
+Items in the game like the cucumber can scare cats and so to have the opportunity to counter attack from other players on the hound dog, I’ve integrated the condition if the cat riding gets scared, it gets booted off the dog.

 The Rodent

 The rodent is my very own personnal AI added to the game.
 The rat already existed as a physics objects, but it wasn’t an AI yet.
-What I had to do what simply make it run away from the players, but this would quickly become complicated in a multiplayer game with multiple different outcomes.
+What I had to do what simply make it run away from the players, but this would quickly become complicated in a multiplayer game with multiple different outcomes with the number of players.

 The rodent has a very specific way of calculating where it should go.
 First off, there are multiple target points scattered around the current level.
 The rodent then keeps those points in memories and has multiple conditions to check to decide which point will be chosen.
 If there is a point directly in front of it, it will prioritize that point and move to it.
 If not, it’s going to check point approximatelly in front of it and chose a random point that meets those condition.
 To avoid the rodent picking a point on the other side of a wall, which requires to go around, potentially needing to go accross the entire level to get to it, I’ve added a last condition that checks to see if the travel distance is under a certain amount.
 If the rodent ends up not finding a target, it will simply pick a random point and continues it’s way.